bradgwest/paap/write/paper.md

 * Make t-SNE diagrams
 * DECISION whether you want to pursue prediction

+* Cross Depiction problem:
+  - How is the female form picked up?
+Lots of naked women in different depictions

 if clustering:
 * want to evaluate the performance against traditional methods